Who Can Apply for STEM OPT?

 How to Apply for the STEM OPT

-Immigration must receive your application before your current 12-month OPT expires.
+USCIS must receive your application before your current 12-month OPT expires.

 Information for Employers